Countly/countly-sdk-documentation/android/current.md

 JSONObject jobj = (JSONObject) value_4;</code></pre>
 <h2>Clearing Stored Remote Config values</h2>
 <p>
-  <span style="font-weight:400">At some point, you might like to erase all the values downloaded from the server.
+  <span style="font-weight: 400;">At some point, you might like to erase all the values downloaded from the server.
 You will need to call one function to do so.</span>
 </p>
 <pre><code class="java">Countly.sharedInstance().remoteConfigClearValues();</code></pre>
 <h1>Setting up User Profiles</h1>
 <p>
-  <span style="font-weight:400">Available with Enterprise Edition, User Profiles is a tool that helps you identify users, their devices, event timelines, and application crash information.
+  <span style="font-weight: 400;">Available with Enterprise Edition, User Profiles is a tool that helps you identify users, their devices, event timelines, and application crash information.
 User Profiles may contain any information you either collect or is collected automatically by the Countly SDK.</span>
 </p>
 <p>
-  <span style="font-weight:400">You may send user-related information to Countly and let the Countly dashboard show and segment this data.
+  <span style="font-weight: 400;">You may send user-related information to Countly and let the Countly dashboard show and segment this data.
 You may also send a notification to a group of users.
-For more information about User Profiles, review&nbsp;</span><a href="http://resources.count.ly/docs/user-profiles"><span style="font-weight:400">this documentation</span></a><span style="font-weight:400">.</span>
+For more information about User Profiles, review&nbsp;</span><a href="http://resources.count.ly/docs/user-profiles"><span style="font-weight: 400;">this documentation</span></a><span style="font-weight: 400;">.</span>
 </p>
 <p>
-  <span style="font-weight:400">You must call the <code>Countly.userData.setUserData</code></span><span style="font-weight:400">&nbsp;function in order to provide information regarding the current user.
+  <span style="font-weight: 400;">You must call the <code>Countly.userData.setUserData</code></span><span style="font-weight: 400;">&nbsp;function in order to provide information regarding the current user.
 You may call this function by providing a bundle of only the predefined fields, or you may call this function while also providing a second bundle of fields with your custom keys.
-After you have provided the user profile information, you must save it by calling <code>Countly.userData.save()</code></span><span style="font-weight:400">.</span>
+After you have provided the user profile information, you must save it by calling <code>Countly.userData.save()</code></span><span style="font-weight: 400;">.</span>
 </p>
 <pre><code class="java">//Update the user profile using only predefined fields
 Map&lt;String, String&gt; predefinedFields = new HashMap&lt;&gt;();